 Non-Tenure Track faculty who are hired as an employee of Campbell University may have a new faculty appointment defined within their contract.
 Tenure-Track faculty leaving University employment may request a Non-Tenure Track faculty appointment if they will continue contributing to CUSOM programs in their new role.
-These Non-Tenure Track appointments may be granted at the discretion of the Dean.
+These Non-Tenure Track appointments may be granted at the discretion of the Dean and approval by the Provost.